4.4 Pro Forma Adjustments

 that B adopted on January 1, 20X4.

-the Form 8-K within 71 calendar days of the
+initial Form 8-K within four business days of the

-initial filing to include a pro forma balance
+calendar days to include a pro forma balance sheet

-sheet and income statement as of and for the
+and income statement as of and for the interim

-reflect B’s adoption on January 1, 20X3, of the
+adjustments to reflect B’s adoption on January 1,

 Certain new accounting standards must be applied